FlashEdit: Decoupling Speed, Structure, and Semantics for Precise Image Editing: Related Works

 \subsection{Diffusion Models}

 Recent advances in image synthesis have been largely driven by diffusion models~\cite{peebles2023scalable, kulikov2024flowedit}, which have become a leading paradigm for generating high-fidelity images from text.
 The core mechanism involves an iterative denoising process that progressively refines a random noise vector into a coherent image conditioned on a text prompt.
 A landmark contribution in this area is Stable Diffusion ~\cite{stableDiffusion}, a Latent Diffusion Model (LDM)~\cite{rombach2022high} that performs the computationally intensive denoising process in a lower-dimensional latent space, making the technology widely accessible.
-Parallel to this, alternative frameworks have emerged, such as Flow Matching models like Flux~\cite{flux2024}.
-Instead of an iterative refinement process, these models learn to map noise to an image via a more direct, straight-line trajectory, representing a different theoretical foundation for high-quality generative modeling.
+Parallel to this, Flow Matching models like Flux~\cite{flux2024} maps noise to an image via a more direct, straight-line trajectory, representing a different theoretical foundation for high-quality generative modeling.

 To mitigate the high computational cost of these iterative models, various acceleration techniques have been proposed.
 Model quantization~\cite{li2024large,li2024fast,arbllm,pbs2p}, cache mechanism~\cite{specee,specdiff}, sparse attention~\cite{sparseAttn}, pruning~\cite{specprunevla,yan2025recalkv}, and distillation~\cite{hinton2015distilling,nguyen2025swiftedit} are general acceleration techniques for deep learning model.
 In diffusion models, specifically, one primary category is \textit{model quantization}~\cite{dvdquant}, which reduces memory footprint and computational load by converting full-precision model weights and activations into lower-bit representations.
+Post-Training Quantization (PTQ) is a particularly popular training-free approach in this domain.
 Another category involves \textit{cache mechanisms}~\cite{liu2025reusing,deepcache,TaylorSeer2025}, which enhance inference efficiency by exploiting temporal redundancy.
 These methods reuse intermediate features computed at earlier denoising steps to avoid redundant calculations in later steps.
 While effective in isolation, recent work like QuantCache~\cite{quantcache} demonstrates a unified framework can yield greater gains.